 Another thing to consider when you begin your trading journey, is risk management – which although explicit in its name, many new traders actually overlook it.
 Risk management begins with knowledge knowing what is going on in the world politically, economically and even physically, can help you achieve your investment goals.
 It can be detrimental to be unaware of an event that could affect markets you trade on or can be even more precarious if you have active trades on it. easyMarkets though offers a lot of tools to help both new and experienced traders with risk management.

-So easyMarkets not only gives you access to the commodities markets, it even helps you reverse losing trades with dealCancellation.
+So easyMarkets Proprietary Platform and Apps not only give you access to the commodities markets, it even helps you reverse losing trades with dealCancellation.
 Think about it like trade insurance – for a small fee you can cancel a losing order within a specified period of time.
 Of course, this is just one of the many tools available to our customers – including free guaranteed stop-loss, take-profit and fixed spreads.